cure53/DOMPurify/README.md

 All relevant commits will be signed with the key `0x24BB6BF4` for additional security (since 8th of April 2016).

+### Development and contributing

+We rely on npm-run-scripts for integrating with out tooling infrastructure.
+We use ESLint as a pre-commit hook to ensure code consistency.
+Morover, to ease formatting we use [prettier](https://github.com/prettier/prettier) while building the `/dist` assets happens through `webpack`.

+These are our npm scripts

+- `npm test` to run our test suite via jsdom and karma
+  - `test:jsdom` to only run tests through jsdom
+  - `test:karma` to only run tests through karma
+- `npm run lint` to lint the sources using ESLint (via xo)
+- `npm run format` to format our sources using prettier to ease to pass ESLint
+- `npm run build` to build our distribution assets minified and unminified as a UMD module
+  - `npm run build:umd` to only build an unminified UMD module
+  - `npm run build:umd:min` to only build a minified UMD module

+There are more npm scripts but they are mainly to integrate with CI or are meant to be "private" for instance to amend build distribution files with every commit.

 ## Security Mailing List

 We maintain a mailing list that notifies whenever a security-critical release of DOMPurify was published.
 This means, if someone found a bypass and we fixed it with a release (which always happens when a bypass was found) a mail will go out to that list.
 This usually happens within minutes or few hours after learning about a bypass.
 The list can be subscribed to here: